WUST-FOG/gnlse-python/docs/envelopes.rst

 :orphan:

-Impulse envelopes
+Pulse envelopes
 =================

 In physics, the envelope of an oscillating signal is a smooth curve outlining its extremes.
-The given envelope function is a function of time of input impulse.
+The given envelope function is a function of time of input pulse.
 The below figure illustrates a modulated waves varying between an upper and a lower envelope of four types of optical signal.

 .. image:: _static/input_pulse.png